wethod/learning-center-source/content/alerts/index.md

 ### Missing project's type

 This alert means that your project lacks a Project Type.
-A Project Type is required for all projects or only for chargeable ones according to your alert settings!
+A Project Type is required for all projects or only for chargeable ones according to your alert settings.
+Visit the [Alerts Engine]({{< relref "settings/index.md#alerts-engine" >}}) section to change the projects that require a Project Type.

 *How to solve it?* Head to the project's pipeline and assign a Project Type.